 Tīpū Sultān also known as the ‘Tiger of Mysore’, adopted the tiger as his personal emblem and tigers decorate many of his possessions.
 After he was killed, his throne was broken up, with parts variously sold, and distributed as prized trophies or made into parcels to pay troops.
 This gold, bejewelled tiger head finial was taken from the throne and given to Henrietta Clive by Arthur Wellesley, later the 1st Duke of Wellington.
 Like the tent, its importance in conveying Tīpū Sultān’s personal status compounded the cultural, as well as physical, colonisation undertaken by the Clives.

 In addition to the removal of local artefacts, British colonialism in India also influenced local artistic production.
-This miniature, decorated with gold and beetle wing, depicts either Tulsaji of Thanjavur (ruled c.1765-86) or his father Pratap Singh of Tanjore (about 1738–65), who eventually allied with the British East India Company after fighting to retain his seat.
-Sarabhoji II (ruled 1798-1832), Tulsaji’s adopted son, gave this miniature portrait of his grandfather to Lady Henrietta Clive in 1800 when her husband was Governor of Madras.
+This miniature, decorated with gold and beetle wing, depicts either Tulsaji of Thanjavur (ruled c.1765-86) or his father Pratap Singh of Thanjavur (ruled c.1739–65) who eventually allied with the British East India Company after fighting to retain his seat.
+Sarabhoji II (ruled 1798-1832), Tulsaji’s adopted son, gave this miniature portrait to Lady Henrietta Clive in 1800 when her husband was Governor of Madras (Chennai).

-The painting was created by unknown Indian artists of the Tanjore Company School.
-This was one of many schools where artists practiced ‘company painting’ and developed artistic styles to appeal to employees of the European East India Companies.
+The painting was created by unknown Indian artists of the Thanjavur ‘Company’ School.
+Thanjavur was one of many places where artists practiced ‘company painting’, developing artistic styles to appeal to employees of the European East India Companies.

 At the beginning of the 19th century, on their return to England from India, Edward and Henrietta brought with them the vast colonial collection and wealth they had amassed.